Ficleks/Alpha-EdTech/README.md

 # Alpha-EdTech
-Todas as atividades propostas pelo Alpha
+All activities proposed by Alpha